 The Upgrade dialog box displays a message indicating that the automatic backup has been taken.

 Wait until the upgrade procedure finishes and the NSX Manager login page appears.

 - Log in to the NSX Manager virtual appliance again, and from the home page click Upgrade.
 Confirm that the upgrade state is Complete, and the version and build number on the top right matches the upgrade bundle you just installed.

-After upgrading NSX Manager, you must log out and log back in to the vSphere Web Client.
+After upgrading NSX Manager, you must log out and log back in to the vSphere Web Client and vSphere Client.

-If the NSX plug-in does not display correctly in the vSphere Web Client, clear your browser's cache and history.
+If the NSX plug-in does not display correctly in the vSphere Web Client or vSphere Client, clear your browser cache and history.
 If this step is not done, you might see an error similar to "An internal error has occurred - Error #1009" when making NSX configuration changes in the vSphere Web Client.

-If the Networking and Security tab does not appear in the vSphere Web Client, reset the vSphere web client server:
+If the Networking and Security tab does not appear in the vSphere Web Client or vSphere Client, restart the related service:

-Command> shell.set --enabled True Command> shell localhost:~ # cd /bin localhost:~ # service-control --stop vsphere-client localhost:~ # service-control --start vsphere-client
+> shell.set --enabled True > shell # service-control --stop vsphere-client # service-control --start vsphere-client

 > cd C:\Program Files\VMware\vCenter Server\bin > service-control --stop vspherewebclientsvc > service-control --start vspherewebclientsvc